 Other instances of potential damage to the IECEx System arising from substantiated complaints or observations of activities contrary to this Operational Document.

-Delay in submitting an IECEx ExPCC RTP annual report, after a reminder from the IECEx Secretariat, will result in suspension of RTP’s listing on the IECEx web site
+Delays in submitting an IECEx ExPCC RTP annual report, after a reminder from the IECEx Secretariat, will result in suspension of RTP’s listing on the IECEx web site until the report is submitted.

 In the case of a breach of Rules the RTP may be suspended by notification from the IECEx Secretariat based upon a decision by the IECEx Chairman with the support of the IECEx Executive.
 In such a case, the ExPCC shall be notified and the RTP shall suspend all training as an IECEx RTP during this suspension